MiriamLL/seamonas/README.md

   estimation of height of flight in flying birds.
 Categories include Parallax method (1), or calculated based on body size (2).<br>
-- `LAT_OBJECT`: Latitude of the observation in exact coordinates recorded in WGS 84 format with six decimal places.
-Should not be left blank.<br>
+- `LAT_OBJECT`: Latitude of the observation in exact coordinates recorded in WGS 84 format with six decimal places. <br>
-- `LON_OBJECT`: Longitude of the observation in exact coordinates recorded in WGS 84 format with six decimal places.Should not be left blank.<br>
+- `LON_OBJECT`: Longitude of the observation in exact coordinates recorded in WGS 84 format with six decimal places.<br>
 - `NOTES`: Additional information not covered in previous fields.<br>

 ### Example of use